alejandroq/serverless.deepdive.edu/README.md

 - What is SAM?
 - SAM Commands
 - APP: Hello World(s) APIs
 - Code as Infrastructure and Infrastructure as Code.
-Not a Rube Goldberg, but an Event Stream(s) <!-- list of options at imagination - especially with SAM -->
+Not a Rube Goldberg, but an Event Stream(s)
 - APP: Todo List PWA / API
 - Other Notable Serverless
 - Alternative Products